Resource: Night Transport

 The working population of India’s BPO (business process outsourcing) industry is more than half women.
 In part because of this, India’s economic laws and structures had to be adjusted to meet the special demands of women employees.
 Safe forms of transport needed to be provided to ensure the security of women and to satisfy parents' concerns.
 In this video from Wide Angle, learn about the women commuters of the BPO industry and an entrepreneur who has profited from providing night transport to the female workers of BPO firms.

-Asia Map (GIF Image)
+Asia Map (Image)

-India Map (JPEG Image)
+India Map (Image)

 A major component of India's rapid economic growth at the turn of the 21st century is its emergence as a leader in the global market for "outsourcing" jobs.
 Outsourcing refers to a business practice whereby certain business functions are moved "out" of a company and instead are supplied by external businesses.
 These external suppliers can be in the same country as the head business office, but often they are located in other countries - particularly in countries where labor and real estate is relatively inexpensive.
 The widespread outsourcing of jobs to less industrialized countries has spurred economic growth in many areas of the world.
 Starting in the late 20th century, thousands of outsourcing businesses - providing services as varied as customer telephone support, product design, and manufacturing - have expanded across the globe.